 This tasks would usually be followed by a 'Publish Build Artifacts' task to move the contents to the build drop.

-To get around this hopefully short term blocker this task does the getting of a build artifact from the UNC drop.
+To get around this blocker I have written a vNext build task that does the getting of a build artifact from the UNC drop.
 It supports both XAML and vNext builds.
-Thus replacing the built in artifact linking feature if Release Management.
+Thus replacing the built in artifact linking features.

-- The task in its current form does not provide any linking of artifacts to the build reports, or allow the selection of build versions when the release is created.
-Thus removing audit trail features of TFS vNext Release Management.
+The task in its current form does not provide any linking of artifacts to the build reports, or allow the selection of build versions when the release is created.
+This removing audit trail features.

-Even given these limitations, it does provide a means to get a pair of TFS servers working together, so can certainly enable some R&D scenarios while we await 2015.2 to RTM and/or the ‘official’ linking of External TFS builds as artifact
+However, it does provide a means to get a pair of TFS servers working together, so can certainly enable some R&D scenarios while we await 2015.2 to RTM and/or the ‘official’ linking of External TFS builds as artifact

 Update XML file